oracle/coherence-operator/docs/samples/coherence-deployments/extend/proxy-tier/README.md

    * `--set cluster=proxy-tier-cluster` - same cluster name

    * `--set store.wka=storage-coherence-headless` - ensures it can contact the cluster

+   * `--set cluster=proxy-tier-cluster` - ensures the cluster name is the same

    * `--set prometheusoperator.enabled=false` - set storage to false

    * `--set store.cacheConfig=proxy-cache-config.xml` - uses proxy cache config from sidecar

+   > Note: We are using a clusterSize for the proxy-tier of just 1, to save resources.
+You could
+   > also scale out the proxy-tier for high availability purposes.

    ```bash
    $ helm install \